dwavesystems/dwave-ocean-sdk/examples/max_cut.rst

 To run the code in this example, the following is required.

-* The requisite information for problem submission through SAPI, as described in :ref:`dwavesysk`\ , in a configuration file for connection to a D-Wave system, as described in
+* The requisite information for problem submission through SAPI, as described in :ref:`dwavesys`\ , in a configuration file for connection to a D-Wave system, as described in
   `dwave-cloud-client <http://dwave-cloud-client.readthedocs.io/en/latest/>`_\ .
 * Installation of Ocean tools `dwave-system <https://github.com/dwavesystems/dwave-system>`_ and